 SMART Global Holdings, Inc. (SGH) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the company had gained 0.59% over the past month, outpacing the Computer and Technology sector's loss of 4.07% and the S&P 500's loss of 2.43% in that time.
+Prior to today's trading, shares of the company had lost 8.84% over the past month.
+This has was narrower than the Computer and Technology sector's loss of 9.41% and lagged the S&P 500's loss of 6.57% in that time.

-Wall Street will be looking for positivity from SMART Global Holdings, Inc. as it approaches its next earnings report date.
+SMART Global Holdings, Inc. will be looking to display strength as it nears its next earnings release.
 On that day, SMART Global Holdings, Inc. is projected to report earnings of $0.72 per share, which would represent year-over-year growth of 63.64%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $435.01 million, up 43.09% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $435.01 million, up 43.09% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.31 per share and revenue of $1.84 billion.
-These totals would mark changes of +26.82% and +22.6%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for SMART Global Holdings, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for SMART Global Holdings, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.6% lower.
-SMART Global Holdings, Inc. is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+SMART Global Holdings, Inc. is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that SMART Global Holdings, Inc. has a Forward P/E ratio of 8.23 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 19.55.
+Investors should also note SMART Global Holdings, Inc.'s current valuation metrics, including its Forward P/E ratio of 7.9.
+For comparison, its industry has an average Forward P/E of 19.49, which means SMART Global Holdings, Inc. is trading at a discount to the group.

-The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 53, which puts it in the top 21% of all 250+ industries.

 Click to get this free report